ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 The answer to Molly's question "and some groceries?" seems to be yes.
 Perhaps the question arose because Jessie Brewer apparently did not continue to sell groceries, and this was what residents of the time would more likely remember.

-Molly Adams also wrote about Emily in "Town of Caroline" a chapter in the book "The Towns of Tompkins County: From Podunk to the Magnetic Springs" edited by Jane Marsh Dieckmann, 1998.
 Emily is also mentioned in Town of Caroline Historian Barbara Kone's compilation "A History of the Town of Caroline, Tompkins County, New York, United States of America" known to us all as "The Bicentennial Book."

 "A Drive-by Tour of the Town of Caroline" sponsored by the Town of Caroline Bicentennial Committee 1994-1995 contains a listing for M. E. Mills on a page identified as "Tour 4 - P7" in a 2016 reprint by The White Church Cabin Country Store and is the source (with some alterations) of the description Molly Adams used in her "Note".
 In Molly's research notes, she gives the attribution: "[Driveby, ie Conant]" and I confirmed with Barbara Kone that Gertrude wrote the Brooktondale portions of the "Drive-by" book:

 <blockquote class="quote-only">
-<strong>BROOKTONDALE POST OFFICE, left -- 484 Brooktondale Road</strong>
+<p><strong>BROOKTONDALE POST OFFICE, left -- 484 Brooktondale Road</strong></p>

-This was Miss Mary Emily Mills'(1861-1937) Dry Goods Store.
+<p>This was Miss Mary Emily Mills'(1861-1937) Dry Goods Store.
 She also had kerosene, Kerosene lamps with green shades, penny candy, stockings, handkerchiefs, yard goods, pins & sewing notions sheets & pillowcases, groceries, etc. She was a "sweet little lady" who succeeded her father in the business.
 Jessie Brewer had dry goods here after Miss Mills, and also had a lending library in the back postoffice has moved at least 3 times.
-This is the 3rd site.Between the Post Office and the bridge sat the Shurter House which was moved.
+This is the 3rd site.Between the Post Office and the bridge sat the Shurter House which was moved.</p>
 </blockquote>

 (I tried to faithfully reproduce the punctuation, capitalization, spacing, etc. of the source.)